RuiderEdgar/gato/README.md

 # Gato (Tic Tac Toe)
-I made a Tic Tac Toe for web using html, css and js
+I made a Tic Tac Toe for web using html, css and js to test my habilities

 ## Caracteristics
 - For two Players in a same device